enriquegonzalezgutierrez/numista/README.md

 ### 2. Configure Environment Files

 First, copy the Laravel example environment file.
-The default values are already configured for Docker.
+The default values are pre-configured for Docker.
 ```bash
 cp .env.example .env
 ```
-*Note: Ensure `APP_URL=http://localhost:8080`, `DB_HOST=db`, and the Mailpit settings are correctly configured.*
+*Note: Ensure `APP_URL=http://localhost:8080`, `DB_HOST=db`, and the Mailpit settings are correct.*

-Second, to avoid file permission issues within Docker, create a `.env` file at the project root (this one is for Docker Compose, not Laravel) to set your local user ID.
+Second, to avoid file permission issues within Docker, create a `.env` file in the project root (this one is for Docker Compose, not Laravel) to set your local user ID.
 *On Linux/macOS:*
 ```bash
 echo "UID=$(id -u)" > .env